parthsompura/parthsompura/README.md

 - 🌱 I’m currently learning computer vision and deep learning from various online platforms like coursera, kaggle, datacamp etc.
 - 📫 More than happy to connect with you on LinkedIn: [https://www.linkedin.com/in/parth-pathak-learner/](https://www.linkedin.com/in/parth-pathak-learner/)
 - 👨🏻‍🎓 About me, I am pure hardwork ➕ a little talent ➕ a little humor ➕ and a lot of neardyness ♾️ 🤓
-- 🦻 You ask what I do in free time? 🤔 well, I am a fledling 🐥 bookworm 📚 🐛 😛 and I love playing cricket 🏏😍, sketching 🖍️ and painting 🖌️
+- 🦻 You ask what I do in free time? 🤔 well, I am a fledgling 🐥 bookworm 📚 🐛 😛 and I love playing cricket 🏏😍, sketching 🖍️ and painting 🖌️

 ![Parth's github stats](https://github-readme-stats.vercel.app/api?username=ParthPathak27&hide=contribs&show_icons=true&theme=radical)